cwperks/eai6000_group5/week1/group5_week1_assignment.md

 11) In the training set we identified how many transactions were flagged as fraudulent and it would be good to analyze these cases more in depth for patterns

-12) It would be interesting to plot out a consumers path to see patterns in a single users spending habits

-13) Based on a single user's spending habits it would be interesting to see if we could predict a big life change such as new occupation, birth of a child, etc.

 ### What did you find?
 Why does that matter?
 #Cosimo